 6.1 Presented by SLH

-Key points noted by the AGM:
+Key points noted by the SMM:

-SLH explained that SUBU required approval at the AGM for the continued affiliation to the National Union of Students (NUS).
+SLH explained that SUBU is required to gain approval for its affiliations at the SMM.
+Currently SUBU is only affiliated to the National Union of Students (NUS).

 The NUS was a national association of approximately 600 Student Unions representing about seven million students across the country.